This is Part 2 of 2. These links will get you quickly to your topic of interest on page 1 or 2.

 A curious adaptation

 Males extrude sperm through a furrow in the underside of their abdomen onto a small web they have constructed, called a “sperm web.”
-The male then draws it, probably by capillary action, into an organ called an embolus, located at the tip of the pedipalps.
+The male then draws it, probably by capillary action, into organs called palpal bulbs, located at the tip of his pedipalps.
 Mating can then commence.
-The male inserts the tip of his pedipalp into the female’s external genitalia, called the epigyne (EP-ee-jyne).
+The male inserts the tips of his pedipalps into the female’s external genitalia, called the epigyne.
 The epigyne is a small area of hardened tissue located on the underside of her abdomen, near the book lung.

 In most groups, the male inserts his left pedipalp into the left opening of the female’s epigyne and his right pedipalp into the right opening.
-With some others, though, the female’s epigyne and the male’s pedipalp are so species-specific that, like a key and a lock, spiders of different species don’t match up and can’t mate.
-This makes the epigyne the most certain characteristic for identifying spiders.
+With some others, though, the female’s epigyne and the male’s pedipalps are so intricate they work like a key and a lock.

 Insemination and egg-laying